aaronmcdaid/CONSTEXPR_LAMBDA/README.md

 I think this is standard C++14, and if not I think we can fix it if necessary.
 So don't hesitate to send me any improvements!

+## Capture lambdas?
+I haven't given any serious thought to how to implement capturing-lambdas here, but I think it should be easy enough to do so.
+However, if you really need such a thing in a particular context, maybe you should just write your own class out-of-line!

 ## How it works
 To begin, you would write a new class with the appropriate call operator:
 ```